husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 <center><img src="./../../../assets/img/mbed-tutorials/mbed-tutorial-img6.png" width="800px" alt=""/></center>
 </div>

 Connect your ST-LINK programmer to debug pins of CORE2 and make sure it's connected to your computer.
 Press `CTRL + SHIFT + P` and in Command Pallete type `Task: Run Task`.
 Select `FLASH FIRMWARE (RELEASE)`.
-The firmware flashing procedure should begin
+The firmware flashing procedure should start:

 <div>
 <center><img src="./../../../assets/img/mbed-tutorials/mbed-tutorial-img7.png" width="800px" alt=""/></center>
 </div>

-If leds start blinking like on the animation below then congratulations!
-You've just successfuly built and flashed your first Mbed application for CORE2!
+If LEDs start blinking like on the animation below then congratulations!
+You've just successfully built and flashed your first Mbed application for CORE2!

 <div>
 <center><img src="./../../../assets/img/mbed-tutorials/mbed-tutorial-animation.gif" alt="result"/></center>
 </div>

 #### Tasks
-- Modify the program so as the on-board leds blink in Gray code.
+- Modify existing application so as the on-board leds blink in Gray code.
 - Add [Serial](https://os.mbed.com/docs/v5.10/apis/serial.html) to print current sequence to the stdout (micro-usb port on CORE2) at the same time.
-- Change baudrate to 38400 in configuration files.
+- In configuration files change baudrate to 9600.
 - Check target's files and learn which UART instance is connected to pins `USBTX` and `USBRX`.

 ## Rosserial library